stolniceanuiustin/CHIP8-emulator/README.md

-A CHIP-8 emulator, written in C and SDL2, that may not work correctly.
-Sound is not implemented and there are still some bugs i didn't fix.

 __CHIP-8 Emulator__
 This is an emulator, written in C, for the CHIP-8 virtual machine, designed to faithfully replicate the behaviour of the oirginal system, allowing programrs written for it to be runned on any system.